Cajun Style Hash is a sizzling, filling breakfast or brunch recipe that's packed with savory southern flavors!

 Directions

 - Preheat a 12” or larger heavy-bottomed skillet (cast iron if you have it,) over medium-high heat then drizzle in enough extra virgin olive oil to coat the bottom.
-Add sausage then saute until lightly browned, 4-5 minutes.
-Remove to a plate then set aside.
+Add sausage then saute until lightly browned, 4-5 minutes, then remove to a plate then set aside.

 - Turn heat down to medium then add enough extra virgin olive oil to once again coat the bottom of the skillet.
 Add potatoes, season with Old Bay, then saute, stirring occasionally, until potatoes are lightly browned, 10 minutes, adding more extra virgin olive oil if potatoes begin to burn.

 - Meanwhile, heat another large skillet over medium heat then spray with nonstick spray.
-Cook eggs according to your preference (scrambled, over easy, sunny side up, etc.) then scoop hash onto plates and top with eggs.
+Cook eggs according to your preference (scrambled, over easy, sunny side up, etc.) then scoop Cajun Hash onto plates and top with eggs.

 Notes

-- If the potatoes are taking too to soften, place a lid on top of the skillet for 3-4 minutes to quicken the cooking process.
+- If the potatoes are taking too long to soften, place a lid on top of the skillet for 3-4 minutes to speed up the cooking process